-On April 15, 1931, Tomas Tranströmer was born in Stockholm, Sweden.
+Tomas Tranströmer was born in Stockholm on April 15, 1931.
 He attended the University of Stockholm, where he studied psychology and poetry.

 One of Sweden’s most important poets, Tranströmer sold thousands of volumes in his native country, and his work has been translated into more than fifty languages.
-His books of poetry in English include The Deleted World (Farrar, Straus and Giroux, 2011); New Collected Poems (Bloodaxe Books, 2011); The Sorrow Gondola (Green Integer, 2010); New Collected Poems (Bloodaxe Books, 2011); The Great Enigma: New Collected Poems (New Directions, 2003); The Half-Finished Heaven (2001); New Collected Poems (1997); For the Living and the Dead (1995); Baltics (1974); Paths (1973); Windows and Stones (1972), an International Poetry Forum Selection and a runner-up for the National Book Award for translation; The Half-Finished Sky (1962); and Seventeen Poems (1954).
+His books of poetry in English include The Blue House: Collected Works of Tomas Tranströmer (Copper Canyon Press, 2023), translated by Patty Crane; The Deleted World (Farrar, Straus and Giroux, 2011); New Collected Poems (Bloodaxe Books, 2011); The Sorrow Gondola (Green Integer, 2010); New Collected Poems (Bloodaxe Books, 2011); The Great Enigma: New Collected Poems (New Directions, 2003); The Half-Finished Heaven: The Best Poems of Tomas Tranströmer (Graywolf Press 2001), translated by Robert Bly and named after a collection that was released in 1962; New Collected Poems (Bloodaxe Books, 1997); For the Living and the Dead (HarperCollins, 1995); Baltics (Oyez, 1975); Paths (Författarförlaget, 1973); and Windows and Stones: Selected Poems (University of Pittsburgh Press, 1972), an International Poetry Forum Selection and a runner-up for the National Book Award for translation; and Seventeen Poems (Bonnier, 1954).

 Tranströmer was the recipient of the 2011 Nobel Prize for Literature.
-His other honors and awards include the Aftonbladets Literary Prize, the Bonnier Award for Poetry, the Neustadt International Prize for Literature, the Oevralids Prize, the Petrach Prize in Germany, and the Swedish Award from International Poetry Forum.
+His other honors and awards include the Aftonbladets Literary Prize, the Bonnier Award for Poetry, the Neustadt International Prize for Literature, the Oevralids Prize, the Petrarca-Preis in Germany, and the Swedish Award from International Poetry Forum.